Payment Card Industry Data Security Standards (PCI DSS)

 PCI Compliance is not a request, or suggestion, it is now a requirement and is enforceable.

-Your website is (or will be) transmitting or storing credit card data therefore even if you only do, say, a few transactions per month you are in the Level 4 classification (see above) and your website will be required to have its own PCI DSS compliance to avoid your exposure to the possibility of penalties, which can be severe.
+Your website is (or will be) processing, transmitting or storing credit card data therefore even if you only do, say, a few transactions per month you are in the Level 4 classification (see above) and therefore your website will be required to have its own PCI compliance to avoid your exposure to the possibility of penalties, which can be severe.
 Please feel free to have this confirmed directly by Visa Asia Pacific and/or MasterCard, they both have main offices in Sydney.

-Why e-Path is an Excellent Solution
+Why e-Path is an excellent solution

 When you use e-Path as your payment gateway your website will not be touching credit card data or have anything to do with receiving or transmitting credit card data in any way.
-Your customer is redirected to your secure e-Path gateway where they will be entering their credit card details within our own highly secure PCI DSS compliant environment.
-Therefore, your own website does not fall under any of the above classification levels and thus will not need or require PCI DSS compliance.
+Your secure PCI compliant e-Path gateway is the system handling credit card data online.

 e-Path, PCI DSS and McAfee™